aau-claaudia/hpc/docs/service-windows.md

 Servers running in personal project spaces (such as default quota projects, e.g. `GK83DJ@aau.dk`) **cannot be included**.
 If you want to move your project, you can find instructions on [how to apply for a Strato Project](https://hpc.aau.dk/strato/how-to-access/)

-If your server meets these requirements, you can apply to be included in the automatic restart list by filling out the following form **before November 25th**:
+The application form for inclusion in the automatic restart list closed on **November 25th**:
 [Strato service window: Automatic server restart inclusion form](https://forms.office.com/e/0geuYrC1dZ)